 (b) The amount of tax, until paid by the buyer to the seller or to the Tribal Treasurer, shall constitute a debt from the buyer to the seller and any seller who fails or refuses to collect the tax required with intent to violate the provisions of this chapter or to gain some advantage or benefit, either directly or indirectly, and any buyer who refuses to pay any tax due under this chapter, shall be subject to civil penalties in accordance with Section 1.300.

 1.050.
 RATE OF TAX.
-The tax imposed by this Ordinance is imposed at a rate of not less than one percent (1%), nor more than seven and a half percent (7.5%), which shall be specifically established by resolution promulgated by the Tribal Council.
+The tax imposed by this Ordinance shall be set and approved through resolution promulgated by the Tribal Council, including notice to the Community Council and affected customers, as needed in order to be consistent with changes set by State and Local Sales Tax rates set for Trinidad, CA.

 1.060.
 ADMINISTRATION.
 All provisions of the Sales Tax shall be administered by the Tribal Tax Administrator.